diagrid-labs/catalyst-pizza-demo/README.md

     - Variable name: `ABLY_API_KEY`
     - Variable value: *Use the Ably API key obtained from the Ably portal earlier*
     - Select `Development` as the environment.
-2. Another environment variable is used in the *placeOrder* function to send a request to the *PizzaOrderService*.
+1. Another environment variable is used in the *placeOrder* function to send a request to the *PizzaOrderService* that will start the workflow.
 Add the *WORKFLOW_URL* variable by running `vercel env add`:
     - Variable name: `WORKFLOW_URL`
     - Variable value: `http://localhost:5064/workflow/orderReceived`
     - Select `Development` as the environment.
-3. Run `vercel pull` to pull the configuration from Vercel to your local environment.
+1. Run `vercel pull` to pull the configuration from Vercel to your local environment.
-4. Run `vercel build` to build the website and the serverless functions.
+1. Run `vercel build` to build the website and the serverless functions.

 #### Diagrid Catalyst